Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon RX 5600 XT will be 438% quicker than the GeForce GTX 965M in general, due to its higher data rate. (explain)
+Memory BandwidthTheoretically, the Radeon RX 5600 XT should be quite a bit faster than the GeForce GTX 965M overall. (explain)

-Texel RateThe Radeon RX 5600 XT will be quite a bit (more or less 228%) faster with regards to texture filtering than the GeForce GTX 965M. (explain)
+Texel RateThe Radeon RX 5600 XT is much (approximately 228%) more effective at texture filtering than the GeForce GTX 965M. (explain)

-Pixel RateIf running with high levels of AA is important to you, then the Radeon RX 5600 XT is superior to the GeForce GTX 965M, by a large margin. (explain)
+Pixel RateIf running with a high resolution is important to you, then the Radeon RX 5600 XT is superior to the GeForce GTX 965M, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison